holderlb/WSU-SAILON-NG/domains/cartpole/README.md

 ![CartPole World](cartpole.png)

-For the Phase 2 novelty-level-0 CartPole task, the agent must keep the pole balanced by pushing the cart forward, backward, left or right.
+For the novelty-level-0 CartPole task, the agent must keep the pole balanced by pushing the cart forward, backward, left or right.
 The cart is constrained to move in a 2D plane.
 The pole is affixed to the cart and can move around that fixed point in any direction.
 There are other objects in the environment that move in 3D and may